-The process of ranking your website in search engines varies from engine to engine, and there are some key things you need to do.
-Basically, the more relevant and valuable your website is, the higher your rankings will be.
+The process of ranking your website in search engines varies from engine to machine, and there are some key things you need to do.
+The more relevant and valuable your website is, the higher your rankings will be.
 Just because you’ve set up your website doesn’t automatically make it SEO-friendly.

 Whether you’re looking to sell your clothing, hand soap, or a recipe for baked macaroni and cheese, you can utilize the power of keywords to add value to your website.
 There are a bunch of tools online to help you keyword your website.